InnocentCodder/Learn-O-Tech/Readme.md

-# Welcome to Learn-O-Tech!
+# Introduction

-Hi, there this is Sudhanshu and Mayank from India.
-We have developed a simple Python Quiz App for Students of age group 10-15.
-Students can use this program in their free time to get knowledge as well as entertainment.
-We have added calm and soothing music so that students don't get bored while playing the game.
+Hello Everyone My name is Sudhanshu Ranjan.
+I am from KV Sec-8 Rohini Delhi.
+Name of my project is Learn-O-Tech.
+Its a mixture of tech with knowledge.
+The main objective of this project is that in the current generation childrens are very much distracted and in their free time they watch reels and short videos.
+But this game engage them in such a way so that they can't get bored and get knowledge as well.

-# Files
+# Installation

 To run the program simply run the following code in the terminal to install the required dependencies:

 ```
 pip install -r requirements.txt
 ```

 ```diff
 - You must have installed the latest Python in your system
 ```